exoplanet-dev/exoplanet/docs/user/dev.rst

 3. **Theano/Aesara ops**: ``exoplanet`` comes bundled with a set of custom ops that are implemented in the `exoplanet-core project
 <https://github.com/exoplanet-dev/exoplanet-core>`_.
 As a user, hopefully you'll
-rarely interact with these directly and we haven't put a lot of work into making them user friendly, but if you are interested in diving in, feel free to ask questions on GitHub or via email.
+rarely interact with these directly, and we haven't put a lot of work into making them user-friendly, but if you are interested in diving in, feel free to ask questions on GitHub or via email.